pivotal/docs-platform-automation/docs/pipelines/multiple-products.md

 These contain values for
 opsman VM creation, director, product, foundation-specific vars, auth, and env files.
 For more details, see the [Inputs and Outputs][inputs-outputs] section.
-Platform Automation will not create these resources for you.
+Platform Automation Toolkit will not create these resources for you.

 {% code_snippet 'examples', 'multiple-product-resources-configurations' %}